cloudoperators/greenhouse-extensions/dev-env/README.md

 Bootstrap your own resources by adding the yaml files to `./bootstrap`.

 ## Onboarding a KIND cluster

+[!info] This section is currently not working on Linux due to docker network issues in combination with VPN.

 This requires that [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) is installed.